thompsonplyler/imagekit-demo/README.md

 Different deployment sites have different rules for passing environment variables.
 On Heroku, you will want to add secret information to Project --> Settings Tab --> Config Vars
 ![](https://i.imgur.com/ClBiaJo.png)

-Once there, environment variables can be retrieved with a similar syntax particular to Heroku, which is substituting `APP_CONFIG` for `ENV`.
+Once there, environment variables can be retrieved with a similar syntax particular to Heroku, which is substituting `process.env` for `ENV`.

 ```ruby
 ImageKitIo.configure do |config|